BerretMan/cryptoScrapper/README.md

 ```bash
 CryptoScrapper (code) (-option)
 ```

+Note: for supported cryptocurrencies, both full-name and the code can be used.
 ## Option

-- -o: show only the value without any artifice
+- -o: Display only the price without any formatting
-- -$: show price in USD.
+- -$: Display price in USD.
-- -v: add variation of price in 1 day
+- -v: Show price and 24-hour variation of the cryptocurrencies.

 ## Crypto supported
-Currently, only 4 cryptos have custom logo
+Here's the list of all cryptocurrency with custom support and logo.
+For others, only urls name in coinmarketcap.com will works.

 | Crypto | Code |
 |----------|----------|
 | Bitcoin  | btc   |